-7. Application of EC Accounting Officer accounting standards, rules and ensuring the accounting quality of accounting; Ensure the ex-ante controls of the Agency's financial transactions.
-Ind dicators Latest result Target Year 2023 Means and frequency of verification 1.
+Internalisation of the Accounting Officer function, application of accounting standards and rules, and ensuring quality of accounting; Ensure the ex-ante controls of the Agency's financial transactions. nd ensuring quality of Inc licators Latest result Target Year 2023 Means and frequency of verification 1.
 Number of launched procurement procedures per type (NP1, NP3, NP5, OT, RoC and other).
 2021: 20, of which OT - 4 50 NP - 0 NP5 - 3 51 NP3 - 0 NP1 - 3 RoC - 10 30, of which OT - 5 NP - 1 NP5 - 2 NP3 - 1 NP1 - 5 RoC - 16 CIAR, CAAR 2.
 Commitment appropriations' rate 2021: 99.97% ≥95 % Monthly reports, internal budget meetings, CIAR, CAAR, 3.
 Cancellation rate of commitment and payment appropriations carried over 2021: 1.14% ≤5 % Internal budget meetings, CIAR, CAAR, RBFM 4.
-Payments of contractual obligations within the limits set by the Financial Regulation 2021: 96.89% ≥95 % Monthly reports, internal budgetary meetings, ICAR, CAAR, RBFM M Main outputs
+Payments of contractual obligations within the limits set by the Financial Regulation ≥95 % Monthly reports, internal budgetary meetings, ICAR, CAAR, RBFM M ain outputs 1 1

-^{50 1} OT procedure carried over from 202051 1 NP5 procedure carried over from 2020
+50 1 OT procedure carried over from 2020 51 1 NP5 procedure carried over from 2020

 - 1. Director's documentation (incl. decisions, letters, guidelines, policies, financial circuits, etc.); - 2.
 Procurement documentation; - 3.
 Inter-institutional agreements (memoranda of understanding, delegation agreements, working arrangements and other documents) for participation in institutional procurement procedures. - 4.
 Legal commitments (contracts, SLA, MoU, etc.); - 5.
 Documents relating to court decisions related to procurement/contracts; - 6.
 Maintenance of registers and reporting (on procurement (BEREC Office and inter-institutional), contracts, exceptions); - 7.
 Financial transactions (budgetary commitments, invoices and asset registration, payments); - 8.
 Mission and authorised travel management and reimbursement; - 9.
 Monthly, quarterly, annual budget and financial reports; - 10.
 Draft/final BEREC Office Budget 2024; - 11.
-Estimate and final financial statements for the financial years; - Report on Budgetary and Financial Management 2022; - Regular reports on the quality of accounting; - 14.
+Estimate and final financial statements for the financial years; - 12.
+Report on Budgetary and Financial Management 2022; - 13.
+Regular reports on the quality of accounting; - 14.
 Implementation of the ABM practices (costing and budgeting); - 15.
-VAT exoneration; - Implementation of the BEREC Office obligations stemming from the SLA with the EC Accounting Officer and DG Budget; - 17.
-Provisional and final annual accounts and MB Opinion on final accounts.
+VAT exoneration; - 16.
+Implementation of the BEREC Office obligations stemming from the SLA with the EC Accounting Officer and DG Budget until its termination (expected at the latest by 1 December 2023); - 17.
+Provisional and final annual accounts and MB Opinion on final accounts; - 18.
+Appointment of new accounting officer by the Management Board; - 19.
+Hand-over of the accounting officer function from the EC accounting officer to the newly appointed accounting officer; - 20.
+Amendment of the SLA with the EC Accounting Officer and DG Budget.